site-u2023/site-u2023.github.io/www/custom-scripts/AdGuardHome-en.md

 RECOMMENDED_FLASH="100"
 ```

-The script terminates with an error if available memory falls below `MINIMUM_MEM` or free flash storage falls below `MINIMUM_FLASH`.
-The check can be disabled with command line option `-c` or environment variable `SKIP_RESOURCE_CHECK=1`.
+If available memory is less than `MINIMUM_MEM`, or free flash storage is less than `MINIMUM_FLASH`, the script exits with an error.
+The check can be disabled with command-line option `-c` or environment variable `SKIP_RESOURCE_CHECK=1`.

-If values fall below the recommended values, they are displayed in yellow as a warning, but installation continues if minimum values are met.
+Values below recommended thresholds are displayed as warnings in yellow, but installation continues if minimum values are met.

-Reference: Third-party sources document 256MB RAM as the minimum requirement for AdGuard Home.
-This script sets a lower threshold (20MB) considering OpenWrt's constrained environments, but for actual operation, 50MB or more of RAM and 100MB or more of flash storage are recommended.
-Operation in environments that do not meet official requirements is not guaranteed.
+Reference: This script sets lower thresholds (20MB) considering OpenWrt's constrained environment, but 50MB or more RAM and 100MB or more flash storage are recommended for actual operation.
+Operation in environments not meeting official requirements is not guaranteed.

 ## Package Manager Detection

-The script automatically detects opkg or apk.
-If neither exists, it terminates with an error.
+opkg or apk is auto-detected.
+If neither exists, the script exits with an error.

 ## Backup and Restore Functionality

 The script automatically backs up configuration files under `/etc/config/` during installation.
-The backup targets are two files: `dhcp` and `firewall`, which are saved with a timestamped `.backup.YYYYMMDDHHMMSS` extension (e.g., `dhcp.backup.20231210132600`).
+Backup targets are the 2 files `dhcp` and `firewall`, each saved with a timestamped `.backup.YYYYMMDDHHMMSS` extension (e.g., `dhcp.backup.20231210132600`).

-When backup files exist during removal, they are automatically restored to the original configuration.
-If backup files do not exist, only the dnsmasq configuration is reset to default values.
-Backup files are automatically deleted after the removal process is completed.
+During removal, if backup files exist, settings are automatically restored to their original state.
+If backup files do not exist, only dnsmasq settings are reset to default values.
+Backup files are automatically deleted after the removal process completes.

+## Installation Behavior Details

+### Non-Disruptive Installation

+This script adopts a non-disruptive installation approach to maintain network connectivity during installation.

+After all configuration changes are committed to the UCI system, dnsmasq, odhcpd, and firewall services are restarted sequentially.
+Each service restart is executed individually, and in case of failure, restoration from backup is performed.
+The AdGuard Home service starts after all configuration changes and network service restarts are complete.
+This maintains configuration consistency while ensuring reliable rollback capability in case of failure.

+### State After Installation Completion

+At installation completion, the following state is achieved:

+- AdGuard Home service is enabled and started immediately
+- dnsmasq, odhcpd, firewall configuration changes are applied and each service restart is complete
+- dnsmasq operates on backup port (default 54) and references 127.0.0.1#53 (AdGuard Home) as upstream DNS
+- AdGuard Home listens on TCP/UDP port 53 and provides DNS service immediately
+- Web interface is available immediately after startup

+### Package Update Behavior

+At installation start, package manager repository lists are updated.

+- For opkg: Executes `opkg update`
+- For apk: Executes `apk update`

+If the update fails, detailed output is displayed and the script exits with an error.

 ## Automatic System Configuration Changes

 ### dnsmasq Configuration

-The following configuration changes are executed during installation.
+The following configuration changes are executed during installation:

-- Disables resolver functionality (`noresolv='1'`)
+- Disable resolver function (`noresolv='1'`)
-- Sets cache size to zero (`cachesize='0'`)
+- Set cache size to zero (`cachesize='0'`)
-- Disables rebind protection (`rebind_protection='0'`)
+- Disable rebind protection (`rebind_protection='0'`)
-- Changes port number (`port='${DNS_BACKUP_PORT}'`)
+- Change port number (`port='${DNS_BACKUP_PORT}'`)
-- Specifies upstream DNS servers (`127.0.0.1#${DNS_PORT}` and `::1#${DNS_PORT}`)
+- Specify upstream DNS servers (`127.0.0.1#${DNS_PORT}` and `::1#${DNS_PORT}`)
-- Configures local domain settings (`domain='lan'`, `local='/lan/'`, `expandhosts='1'`)
+- Local domain settings (`domain='lan'`, `local='/lan/'`, `expandhosts='1'`)

 ### DHCP Server Configuration

-The following DNS server options are configured for the LAN interface.
+The following DNS server options are set for the LAN interface:

 - IPv4: `dhcp_option='6,${NET_ADDR}'`
 - IPv6: `dhcp_option6="option6:dns=[${NET_ADDR6}]"` (all detected global addresses)

 ### Firewall Configuration

-Redirect rules for capturing DNS traffic are added.
-The rule name is `adguardhome_dns_${DNS_PORT}`, with `ipv4`, `ipv6`, or `any` set according to the detected IP address family.
+Redirect rules are added to capture DNS traffic.
+The rule name is `adguardhome_dns_${DNS_PORT}`, and `ipv4`, `ipv6`, or `any` is set according to the detected IP address family.
 Both TCP and UDP protocols are targeted.

-During removal, all configurations are restored if backup files exist, or only dnsmasq is reset to default configuration if backup files do not exist.
+During removal, if backup files exist, all settings are restored; if not, only dnsmasq is reset to default settings.
 In either case, related services (dnsmasq, odhcpd, firewall) are restarted.

-## Network Detection and Automatic Configuration
+## Network Detection and Auto-Configuration

-The LAN interface is automatically detected by `ubus call network.interface.lan status`.
-The process terminates with an error if detection fails.
+The LAN interface is auto-detected via `ubus call network.interface.lan status`.
+If detection fails, the script exits with an error.

-The IPv4 address is obtained by `ip -4 -o addr show dev ${LAN} scope global`.
-IPv6 global addresses are obtained by `ip -6 -o addr show dev ${LAN} scope global`, with temporary addresses excluded.
+IPv4 address is obtained via `ip -4 -o addr show dev ${LAN} scope global`.
+IPv6 global addresses are obtained via `ip -6 -o addr show dev ${LAN} scope global`, excluding temporary addresses.
 Only addresses matching the regular expression `^(2|fd|fc)` are targeted.

-The address family for firewall rules is determined based on the detection results. `ipv4` is set if only IPv4 is detected, `ipv6` if only IPv6, and `any` if both exist.
-If no addresses can be detected, firewall configuration is skipped and a warning message is displayed.
+Firewall rule address family is determined based on detection results.
+If only IPv4 is detected, `ipv4` is set; if only IPv6, `ipv6`; if both exist, `any`.
+If neither address is detected, firewall configuration is skipped and a warning message is displayed.

 ## Password Hashing Process

-When `NO_YAML` is not set, the administrator password is hashed with the bcrypt algorithm.
-The `htpasswd` command is required for this process, and the script temporarily installs `apache` as a dependency package.
+When `NO_YAML` is not set, the administrator password is hashed using the bcrypt algorithm.
+The `htpasswd` command is required for this process.

-The script ensures the availability of `htpasswd` through the following procedure.
+The script ensures `htpasswd` availability through the following steps:

-1. If the existing `htpasswd` command is functional, no additional installation is performed
+1. If an existing `htpasswd` command is functional, no additional installation is executed
 2. If `htpasswd` does not exist or is not functional:
-   - Installs dependency packages (`libaprutil`, `libapr`, `libexpat`, `libuuid1`, `libpcre2`)
+   - Install dependency packages (`libaprutil`, `libapr`, `libexpat`, `libuuid1`, `libpcre2`)
-   - Checks if the `apache` package is already installed
+   - Check if `apache` package is already installed
-   - Installs the `apache` package to obtain `htpasswd`
+   - Install `apache` package to obtain `htpasswd`
-   - If `apache` was not originally installed, saves the `htpasswd` binary and then removes the `apache` package
+   - Only if `apache` was not originally installed, save the `htpasswd` binary and then remove the `apache` package
-   - If `apache` was originally installed, retains the package
+   - If `apache` was originally installed, the package is preserved

-This process protects `apache` when it is an existing system component and performs cleanup when it is only needed as a temporary dependency.
+This process protects `apache` if it is an existing system component and cleans up when only needed as a temporary dependency.

-An error message is displayed and processing is interrupted if `htpasswd` installation fails.
+If `htpasswd` installation or functionality verification fails, an error message is displayed and processing is aborted.

 ## Official Binary Installation Behavior

-When `INSTALL_MODE=official` is specified, the `ca-bundle` package is first installed.
-Subsequently, the latest release information is retrieved from the GitHub API and the appropriate binary for the architecture is downloaded.
+When `INSTALL_MODE=official` is specified, the latest release information is retrieved from the GitHub API and the appropriate binary for the architecture is downloaded.

-Supported architectures are as follows.
+Supported architectures are as follows:

 - `aarch64`, `arm64` → `arm64`
 - `armv7l` → `armv7`